Skip to main content

 • To execute Bases2Fastq without any arguments, delete {options}.

 The terminal displays execution progress, as shown in the following code example.
-Execution completes when the terminal displays the elapsed time.
+The execution is complete when the terminal displays the elapsed time.

 Run command: bases2fastq /input /output